vijexa/evo-scala-bootcamp-homework/src/main/scala/homework10/readme.md

     case false => factorialEval(x - 1).map(_ * x)
   }
 ```
 The algorithm itself hasn't changed, but now we are using monadic function `map` to implement factorial multiplication.
 As we remember, it is stack safe and lazy for Evals.
-But it looks kind of...
+But with `flatMap` this method looks kind of...
 Cumbersome?

 ### Eval.defer

-Actually, there is a method called `Eval.defer` that allows us to do the same thing.
+Actually, there is a method called `Eval.defer` that allows us to do the same thing but cleaner.
 Let's rewrite our factorial with it:
 ```scala
 def factorialEval (x: BigInt): Eval[BigInt] =
   if (x == 0) Eval.now(1)